 After buying new rims, it’s a good idea to protect your investment so they last as long as possible.
 As shiny and gorgeous as your brand new rims may look right now, they can get dirty and banged up after a short time.
 That’s why prevention is key!
 Rims aren’t cheap, but protecting them is.

 Protecting your brand new rims doesn’t have to cost an arm and a leg.
-You can easily add a layer of protection to your rims by cleaning and sealing them, and then installing wheel protectors.
+You can easily add a layer of protection to your rims by cleaning and sealing them and then installing wheel protectors.
+(By the way, if you want tips for keeping your entire car feeling brand new, we’ve got more tips here.)

 This step-by-step tutorial goes over the process: